 Cheap loans for families to install solar panels, heat pumps and batteries

-Low-income households and fuel-poor families struggling to pay energy bills will also receive free upgrades for insulation and clean tech backed by £5 billion of public investment, officials said.
+And low income households and fuel poor families struggling to pay energy bills will receive free upgrades for insulation and clean tech backed by £5 billion of public investment, officials said.

 The plans also include upgrading protections for renters, along with support for landlords to make energy efficiency improvements, the Department for Energy Security and Net Zero (Desnz) said.